KDE/threadweaver/docs/whymultithreading.md

 hard to achieve in a single thread.

 Another very important issue is application processing flow.
-Especially GUI applications to not follow the traditional imperative programming pattern.
+Especially GUI applications do not follow the traditional imperative programming pattern.
 Execution flow is more network-like, with chunks of code that depend on others to finish processing before they can touch their data.
 Tools to represent those